Kuberwastaken/TREAT-Gemini/README.md

 These categories help address a very real-world problem by forewarning viewers about potentially distressing content, enhancing their viewing experience.

-Adding new categories is as simple as specifying a new category under model.py and utils.py
+Adding new categories is as simple as specifying a new category under model.py and utils.py (no detailed prompts needed as it's a deep reasoning model)

-## Design Choices

-- **Inspiration:** I aimed for a simple and intuitive user experience, focusing on simplicity and ease of use.
-This decision stemmed from the need to create a tool that is easy to navigate for all users, regardless of background or age.

-- **Theme and Color Scheme:** The chosen theme and color scheme create a visually appealing and engaging environment.
-The chocolate and sweets theme is intended to stick to the TREAT theme and make the experience enjoyable and pleasant.

-## Known Issues

-- **Accuracy Concerns:** Google Gemini Flash 2.0 currently achieves about **40% accuracy** on test cases, making it **unusable** as the main model.

-- **Highly Limited Usage:** Google has API limits on the model (fairly so) as it's free.

-## Open Source Contribution
-This model is currently highly unstable with only 40% accuracy in the given test_files, any improvments to the model is highly encouraged!
+## Why Gemini 2.0 Thinking?
+✅ **Best Features**
+- **1M Token Context Window**: Process ~1,500 pages of text in a single request
+- **Free Tier Access**: Available through Google AI Studio with basic usage
+- **Multimodal Understanding**: Analyzes text, images, and eventually audio/
+- **Enhanced Safety**: Built with self-critique RL and automated red
+- **Cost Efficiency**: ~40k operations/$ in paid tiers (when scaled)

+⚠️ **Current Limitations**
+- **Strict Rate Limits**: 60 QPM (queries per minute) in public preview
+- **Output Restrictions**: 8k token response limit
+- **Preview Limitations**: Some features like image analysis still in private preview

 ## Acknowledgements
 I would like to thank:

-- Google: For developing the gemini-2.0-flash-exp model, a very critical component of this project.
+- Google : For developing and allowing access to the Gemini model, a very critical component of this project.

 - Parasite (2019): For that unexpected jumpscare that ruined my appetite and ultimately inspired this project.

-## License
-This project is licensed under the [Apache 2.0 License](https://github.com/Kuberwastaken/TREAT-Gemini/blob/main/LICENSE).